TiagoLourinho/autonomous-car/README.md

 ## Usage
 1. Install the required libraries: `pip install -r requirements.txt`
+2. Adjust the parameters in `constants.py` (for example frequency operation and whether it is just a simulation or is it working with real sensors and motors)
-2. Run the program: `python3 source/main.py`
+3. Run the program: `python3 source/main.py`

 ## Folders